Integration Platform

 flowchart TD

-D --> E[Responses Collected]
+D --> E[Responses Scored]

-E --> F[Webhook: Risk Analysis]
+E --> F[Webhook: Security Threshold Check]

 F --> G{Risk Level?}

-G -->|Medium| I[Senior Review Required]
+G -->|Medium (Drift)| I[Senior Review Required]

-H --> K[Update CRM]
+H --> K[Update Audit Ledger]

-I --> L[Assign to Senior Analyst]
+I --> L[Assign to Principal Engineer]

-J --> M[Create Executive Report]
+J --> M[Create Jira Sec Incident]

 sequenceDiagram

-participant Z as Fluvial
+participant Z as RiskNodes AIRM

-participant A as Audit System
+participant A as Audit System / Splunk

-Z->>A: Log Compliance Event
+Z->>A: Log Infringement Event

 All API calls and webhook deliveries are logged for regulatory review.
 Integration activity can be included in compliance reporting feeds.